TL;DR

 | Cellular | Shortens telomeres—the protective caps on our DNA. | Accelerated biological ageing—literally making you older, faster. |

-A 2023/24 report from the UK's Health and Safety Executive (HSE) highlighted that stress, depression, or anxiety accounted for 17.1 million lost working days.
+A 2023/24 report from the UK public and industry sources and Safety Executive (HSE) highlighted that stress, depression, or anxiety accounted for 17.1 million lost working days.
 This is not a personal failing; it is a widespread occupational health crisis.

 While insurance is a critical backstop, the first step is to build resilience through proactive lifestyle changes.
 You cannot eliminate stress, but you can manage your response to it.